For most purchases in the UK, it’s usually up to the buyer to arrange their own property survey if they are thinking of buying a house.

-Buying a house, whether as a first-time buyer or previous homeowner, is a significant change and an important financial transaction.
-It’s crucial that you find the best property for you and your budget, which is why property surveys are recommended as they can help you decide whether the building is a worthy investment.
-However, if you’re a first-time buyer, you may be questioning who actually organises a survey in the first place?
+Buying a new property, whether you're a first-time buyer or a previous homeowner, is a significant change.
+It's an important financial transaction and it's crucial that you find the right property for you and your budget.
+An independent property survey is usually recommended, as it can help you decide whether the building is a worthy investment.
+But, if you’re a first-time buyer, you may be wondering who actually organises a survey in the first place?

 Compare My Move is here to help.
-To clear up any confusion, we’ve created this useful guide to explain who organises a survey when buying a house.
-From the types of surveys available to who must pay, we’ve explored the vital questions to prepare you for when you’re ready to compare surveyors, making the process as easy as possible.
+To clear up any confusion and help you along the way, we’ve created this useful guide to explain who organises a survey when you're thinking of buying a property.
+From the various types of surveys available to who must pay, we’ve explored the vital questions to prepare you for when you’re ready to compare surveyors, making the process as easy as possible.

-Organising a property survey is an important part of buying a house as it can help the buyer determine whether the property is worth the offered price.
+Having a property survey is an important part of buying a flat or a house, as it can help the buyer determine whether the property is worth the offered price, and understand whether any major maintenance or repairs are likely to be needed.
 Typically, whoever requests the survey is the one who must arrange it.
-In most cases, the buyer will arrange a property survey once their offer has been accepted as it’s an important way to determine whether it’s worth the asking price.
+In most cases, the buyer will arrange a property survey once their offer has been accepted.
+It’s an important way to determine whether it’s worth the asking price.

-It’s not uncommon for the seller to also arrange a survey so that they can compare reports and results.
-Regardless of whether or not the seller organises a property survey, it’s still recommended that the buyer arranges their own as the report could affect their overall decision.
-Bad survey results could be used to renegotiate the house price or even convince the buyer to pull out of the sale altogether, saving them from future expenses
+A seller can arrange a 'vendor's survey' to share with potential buyers.
+This is helpful, for example, where a property will be sold at auction and the survey report can be circulated to potential bidders before the auction day.
+Regardless of whether the seller provides a property survey, it’s still recommended that the buyer arranges their own independent report, as the findings could affect their final decision, and the amount they're willing to pay.
+Bad survey results could be used to renegotiate the house price, or convince the buyer to pull out of the sale altogether, saving them from future problems and expenses.

-To help you find the right surveyor for you, we’ve included a list of the types of property surveys available and when they should be used.
-It’s not only important to know who organises a property survey but also which survey is most appropriate.
-There are three main types of surveys to consider:
+To help you find the right surveyor for you, we’ve included a list of the main types of property surveys available, and when they should be used.
+It’s not only important to know who organises a survey, but also which type is most appropriate.
+There are three levels of surveys to consider:

-In short, whoever is organising the property survey is the one who pays for it.
-It’s common for both the buyer and the seller to request separate surveys so that they can compare results and so everyone simply pays for their own individual one.
-Never be afraid to shop around and compare surveyors as it can often reduce your surveying costs.
-To aid you in your search, you can receive instant quotes when using Compare My Move, connecting you with to 5 professional chartered surveyors immediately.
+Whoever is organising the survey is usually the one who pays for it.
+Never be afraid to shop around and compare surveyors, as it can often reduce your surveying costs and help you find a surveyor who you're happy is right for the level of survey you want.
+To help you in your search, you can receive instant quotes with Compare My Move, connecting you with to 5 professional RICS chartered surveyors immediately.

 It’s important to note that the process of buying a house in Scotland is slightly different compared to the rest of the UK.
 In Scotland, it’s not the buyer who must arrange the survey, but the seller.
-It’s the seller’s responsibility to hire a trusted surveyor and present the buyer with a Home Report before the purchase can even go ahead.
+It’s the seller’s responsibility to arrange a Home Report to present to the buyer before the purchase can even go ahead.

 A Home Report provides potential buyers with a range of details about the property.
-One element included is a Single Survey which is very similar to a Homebuyers Report.
-If you’re buying a home in Scotland then the seller is required to provide you with a Home Report otherwise they could be fined for not complying with regulations.
-Buyers should request to view this as soon as possible, preferably after viewing the house, as it contains an evaluation of the building’s condition and highlights any issues or obvious damage.
+One element included is a Single Survey, which is very similar to a Homebuyers Report.
+If you’re buying a home in Scotland then the seller is required to provide you with a Home Report.
+If they don't, they could be fined for not complying with regulations.
+Buyers should request to view this as soon as possible.
+Preferably after viewing the house, as it will highlight any issues or obvious damage.

 Unless it’s included in the Home Report, buyers in Scotland will still be required by their mortgage lenders to pay for a Mortgage Valuation.
 If the lender deems the Home Report’s valuation as reliable, then they might use this to continue with the process instead.
-The buyer also has the option of arranging their own survey if they would prefer a more detailed analysis rather than just the Home Report’s results.
+The buyer also has the option of arranging their own survey, for example, if they would prefer an independent or a more detailed analysis than the Home Report’s results.

-If you’re looking to hire a reliable chartered surveyor, then it would be wise to compare quotes and search for the perfect one for you.
-To save you both time and money, simply fill out our quick and easy form to get free surveying quotes from up to 5 professional RICS surveyors
+If you’re looking to hire a reliable chartered surveyor, it would be wise to compare quotes and search for the perfect one for you.
+To save you both time and money, simply fill out our quick and easy form to get free surveying quotes from up to 5 professional RICS surveyors in your local area.